-You may choose an incorporated structure: incorporated or unincorporated association, a public company limited by guarantee, a private company limited by shares or a trust.
-The advantage of this formal structure is doing things such as rent an office, borrow money, apply for government grants or take out insurance in the name of the organisation instead of a person’s name.
+You can choose any incorporated structure: incorporated or unincorporated association, a public company limited by guarantee, a private company limited by shares or also a trust.
+The advantage of having a formal structure is having the ability to do things such as rent an office, borrow money, apply for government grants or take out insurance in the name of the organisation instead of a person’s name.

-To register with the ACNC your organisation must be not for profit.
+To register with the ACNC your organisation must be not-for-profit.
 This can be shown in the governing documents of the company with a non-for-profit clause and by ensuring the organisation acts consistently with this policy.
-Profit can be made but must be used for a charitable purpose.
+You should also be familiar with the ACNC’s rules for operating a charity.
+Further, you can make a profit but it must be used for a charitable purpose.

 How would your governing documents look?

-- A company limited by guarantee or company under Corporations Act 2001: constitution.
+- A company limited by guarantee or also a company under the Corporations Act 2001 (Cth) – A company constitution (you can also use the replaceable rules in the Corporations Act.

-To be a charity, all of your activities must be toward charitable purposes, which is the reason for your not-for-profit set up, except purposes that are ‘incidental or ancillary’ to the charitable purposes.
+To be a charity, all of your activities must be toward charitable purposes however, this does not mean your charity cannot turn a profit.
+This must align with the reason for your not-for-profit set up, except purposes that are ‘incidental or ancillary’ to the overarching charitable purpose.

 This a vital step in setting up your charity, answer the following questions to outline your purpose.